Shabwah campaign: The campaign

 On 29 March 2015, fighting centered in the oil-rich Usaylan region.
-38 were killed in fighting between the Houthis and Sunni tribesmen.
+38 fighters were killed in clashes between the Houthis and Sunni tribesmen.
 Tribal sources confirmed the death toll, and claimed only eight of them were from their side, with the other 30 either Houthis or their allies from the Yemeni military.
 The tribesmen were also reinforced by weapons received via 200 vehicles from tribes in the nearby province of Abyan.
 After the fighting, Houthi positions were hit by Coalition air-strikes.

 On 1 April, fighting at a major army base left 35 Houthi and allied army fighters, along with 20 tribesmen, dead.

 On 6 April, the Houthis were reported to be negotiating with local tribes for safe transit to Ataq, the provincial capital.
 However, additional fighting on the same day killed two Houthi fighters, while another eight were killed in an airstrike.
 Two days later, 10 Houthis, three Houthi-allied soldiers and three tribesmen were killed in further clashes.

 On 9 April, air-strikes hit the Houthi-held Muhra base, outside Ataq, after which the Houthis and their allies seized government and police installations in the city.
 Soon, hundreds of armed tribesmen mobilised on the outskirts of Ataq to attack the Houthis.
 Still, the Houthi capture of the provincial capital was reportedly facilitated by local tribal chiefs and security officials.

 On 10 April, 25 Houthi fighters were killed in a suicide car-bomb attack, carried out by Al-Qaeda in the Arabian Peninsula (AQAP), on their security post in the Bayhan region.
 As is the case in the neighboring Abyan Governorate, it was reported that AQAP fighters were ordered to fight alongside pro-Hadi forces against the Houthis.

 On 13 April, pro-Hadi tribal militia took control of two military bases belonging to units that were guarding oil facilities in the Belhaf area.
 15 soldiers stationed at one base were killed.

 On 19 April, seven Houthis were killed in clashes in the province.

 On 25 May, 17 Houthi and 11 tribal fighters were killed in fighting in Ataq.

-At the end of May, the Houthis captured the city of Saeed, after a change in allegiance from a number of tribes in the area.
+At the end of May, the Houthis captured the city of Saeed, after a number of tribes in the area switched allegiance.

 On 11 August, after the Pro-Hadi forces recaptured the governorates of Aden, Lahij, Dhale and Abyan they will launch an offensive to retake Shabwah Governorate, the last Southern governorate with a Houthi rebel presence.

-On 15 August, Pro-Hadi forces regained control of the entire Shabwah Governorate, including the city of Ataq, after Houthi forces and their allies withdrew from the region.
+On 15 August, pro-Hadi forces regained control of the entire Shabwah Governorate, including the city of Ataq, after Houthi forces and their allies withdrew from the region.